cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 - **Function:**
 - **Date:**

-**Bonus: Some topics a beginner to JS should check out**
+---

-These notes are about some miscallenous topics we didn't talk about in the main section of the article, so if you're interested, check the links out.
+Following notes are about some miscallenous topics, so if you're interested, check them out.
 If these does not interest you, you can simply skip this section, and voila!
 This line is the end of the article for you!
 Good job.

+---

 Now, rest of you: keep reading!

+**Bonus: Some topics a beginner to JS should check out**

 - **Logical operators:** There are many of these.
 The most commonly used ones are or(||), and(&&) and not(!).